amineksi/todo-list-pomodoro/README.md

 git clone <your-repo-url>
 cd todo-list-pomodoro

-# Start with Docker Compose
+# Start with Docker Compose (includes PostgreSQL container)
 docker-compose up -d

+# If port 5432 is already in use (local PostgreSQL), use port 5433:
+# The PostgreSQL container will use port 5433 on your host
+# Update DATABASE_URL in backend/.env if needed

+# Or use local PostgreSQL instead:
+docker-compose -f docker-compose.local-postgres.yml up -d

 # Access the application
 # Frontend: http://localhost:3000